 As the weeks went by and our visiting cat became accustomed to his nightly feedings, he began to make his preferences known.
 Fish flavored canned food was not always finished, and so we learned that kind was not one of his favorites but that any chicken variety of canned food was heartily enjoyed.
 He preferred Royal Canin dry cat food to Science Diet or even Fancy Feast dry kibble.
 Our staff became fond of our mysterious visitor, and he became part of the sanctuary even though he was like a spirit who haunted the facility, always present but never seen.
 We never knew where he went during the rollicking, busy daytime hours, but he always was there in the evenings to get his supper.

 Each evening when she worked, Executive Director Lisa would take some time and sit on the floor with Kris, so he could have company.
 The goal was to spend the length of 3-4 holiday music songs with him - about 30 minutes - each evening.
-It took a while, but gradually, Kris started venturing out - a cat can never overcome their curiosity - they just need time to do so on their own terms.
+It took a while, but gradually, Kris started venturing out- a cat can never overcome their curiosity- they just need time to do so on their own terms.
 But time we had since it would take many weeks before Kris could get retested.
-After several weeks, he began to approach a few pets before running back to his cat tree quickly.
-Passing by his room during the weeks of his confinement, staff would see Kris sitting in the window on the wide ledges looking out, observing the daily activity.
-As he got used to the routines of each day at Home for Life® and started to feel better and stronger, he became more friendly too.
+After several weeks, he began to approach for a few pets before running back to his cat tree quickly.
+Passing by his room during the weeks of his confinement, staff would see Kris sitting in the window on the wide ledges looking out, observing daily activity.
+As he got used to the routines of each day at Home for Life, and started to feel better and stronger, he became more friendly too.
 Maybe he had nothing else to do but it seemed he started to look forward to Lisa's visits each evening when she worked.
 A cat can only scratch his claws on a tree or play with catnip toys for so long.
-By the time Kris was ready for his followup IFA testing, he would come out and roll on his back to be the pet for all our staff, charming and social.
+By the time Kris was ready for his follow up IFA testing, he would come out and roll on his back to be pet for all our staff , charming and social.

-Home for Life® has much compassion for feral cats and other cats, who like Kris, have become wary of necessity and would welcome a warm place to live.
+Home for Life has much compassion for feral cats and other cats, who like Kris, have become wary or necessity and would welcome a warm place to live.
 Our blog post Coming in from the Cold is dedicated to Kris and all our feral and formerly feral cats at Home for Life®.

 If you would like to sponsor Kris, please click on one of the buttons below.